 The results of operations of LMS are included in our consolidated results for the period subsequent to the acquisition date of January 12, 2012.

-See Note 4 to the consolidated financial statements for further discussion.
+See Note 4 to the consolidated financial statements for further discussion on the acquisition of LMS.